-Chad over 2 years ago from Lehi, UT
+Chad almost 3 years ago from Lehi, UT

 Great work.
 You're making a difference.

-wisdom A about 3 years ago from Charlotte NC
+wisdom A over 3 years ago from Charlotte NC

 Just like my dad.
 I love you...

-Elys Ch about 3 years ago from New Jersey
+Elys Ch over 3 years ago from New Jersey

 I miss my father and all the times I held the light he was a light that shines everyday I live.

-Vickie M about 3 years ago from Dallas TX
+Vickie M over 3 years ago from Dallas TX

 It's called Point of Light sung by Randy Travis.